 - 5.5.1 Competitors at an IPSC match are solely and personally responsible for the safety of all and any ammunition, which they bring to the match.
 Neither IPSC nor any IPSC Officers, nor any organization affiliated to IPSC, nor the officers of any organization affiliated to IPSC accepts any responsibility whatsoever in this regard, nor in respect of any loss, damage, accident, injury or death suffered by any person or entity as a result of the lawful or unlawful use of any such ammunition. - 5.5.2 All competitor ammunition and their respective magazines and speed loaders must comply with the provisions of the relevant Division (see Appendix D). - 5.5.3 Spare magazines, speed loaders or ammunition dropped or discarded by a competitor after the Start Signal may be retrieved.
-However, their retrieval is, at all times, subject to all safety rules. - 5.5.4 [H-S] Metal piercing, incendiary and/or tracer ammunition is prohibited at IPSC matches (see Rule 10.5.15). - [R] Metal piercing, incendiary and/or tracer ammunition is prohibited at IPSC matches (see Rule 10.5.15).
-"Penetrator" ammunition (e.g. with a penetrating core) can only be used if specifically permitted by the match organizers. - 5.5.5 [H-R] Ammunition which discharges more than one bullet or other scoring projectile from a single round is prohibited (see Rule 10.5.15). - 5.5.6 Ammunition deemed unsafe by a Range Officer must be immediately withdrawn from the match (see Rule 10.5.15). - 5.5.6.1 [S] Slugs that protrude beyond the external limits of the cartridge casing are deemed unsafe (see Rule 10.5.15). - 5.5.6.2 [S] Only cartridges using conventional wads are permitted.
-Cartridges using specialized long-range wads (see Glossary) are prohibited (see Rule 10.5.15). - 5.5.6.3 [S] Cartridges exceeding a power factor of 750 are prohibited.
-The cartridge power factor is calculated either by reference to the manufacturer's published data or determined by the use of a chronograph (see Rules 5.5.6 and 10.5.15). - 5.5.6.4 [S] Cartridges with steel or tungsten based shot or slugs are deemed unsafe for shooting at metal targets (see Rule 10.5.15). - 5.5.7 [S] All rounds loaded in the shotgun prior to the Start Signal must be of the same configuration (i.e. wad, velocity, propellant, pellet weight, pellet size, length, etc.).
-Violations may be subject to Rule 10.6.1.
+However, their retrieval is, at all times, subject to all safety rules. - 5.5.4 Metal piercing, incendiary and/or tracer ammunition is prohibited at IPSC matches (see Rule 10.5.16). - 5.5.5 Ammunition which discharges more than one bullet or other scoring projectile from a single round is prohibited (see Rule 10.5.16).

+5.5.6 Ammunition deemed unsafe by a Range Officer must be immediately withdrawn from the match (see Rule 10.5.16).